microchip-pic-avr-examples/pic18f16q41-analog-serial-read-mplab-mcc/README.md

 ## Summary
-This application demonstrates how to toggle a LED on and off at a rate of 500 milliseconds as well as how to configure an analog-serial-read using a potentiometer
+This application demonstrates how to toggle a LED on and off at a rate of 500 milliseconds as well as how to configure an analog-serial-read using a potentiometer.